boumitran-risingstar/tf-test/README.md

 gcloud auth application-default login
 ```

 This will open a browser window and prompt you to log in.
-Your credentials will be stored securely on your local machine, and any tools that need to access Google Cloud (like `gcloud` or `terraform`) will automatically use them.
+Your credentials will be stored securely on your local machine, and any tools that need to access Google Cloud (like `gcloud`) will automatically use them.

 ### Automated Deployments (CI/CD)